 This property has high potential to be an Airbnb, a student dorm, or a rental for young professionals.
 Extra storage space in the basement could also be further remodeled to create a second bedroom in the basement unit.

 The neighborhood around Seattle D1 is rated A+ on Niche.com, a site that reviews and analyzes locations for the quality of their neighborhoods, schools and colleges.
 Seattle D1 is a 5-minute walk to the University District Farmers Market and dozens of surrounding restaurants, coffee shops and tea shops, offering a variety of dining choices.

 Seattle D1 is located in the University District and is a 10-minute walk from the University of Washington, about 5.3 miles north of downtown Seattle and a 9.2-mile distance from Bellevue, commutable about 18 minutes by car.
 At the University of Washington Station 1.6 miles away from the property, the transit provided by Sound Rail’s link light rail travels south from the University District to Angle Lake.
 Link light rail stops include downtown Seattle and the International Seattle-Tacoma Airport.

-Invest in Seattle D1 on Ark7
+Invest in Seattle Real Estate on Ark7

 Sign up and create an account with Ark7 to start investing in a Seattle property today.
-You can also join our community Slack channel if you have any questions for our team.